lightonphiri/code-unza22-ict3020-project1/README.md

 # 2021/22 ICT 3020 Git Demonstration

+NOTE: Please refer to the [Moodle course site](https://moodle.unza.zm) for updated information.

 This repository is mean for Git demonstration for the 2021/22 ICT 3020 course.

 ## Instructions on How to Clone Repository